 You can also enable additional RM/COBOL behavior using certain Compiler directives.
-Using these directives when you submit your RM/COBOL source programs to this COBOL system ensures that most of the programs are accepted the first time they are submitted.
-There are still certain compatibility issues between the two COBOL systems, which are detailed, with any possible workarounds, in the RM/COBOL Conversion Issues section.
+Using these directives when you submit your RM/COBOL source programs to this COBOL system ensures that most of the programs are accepted the first time they are submitted; however, they are only intended for use in a native COBOL environment.
+There are still certain compatibility issues between the two COBOL systems. which are detailed, with any possible work-arounds, in the RM/COBOL Conversion Issues section.